Zilliqa/scilla-docs/docs/source/scilla-trial.rst

   ``GetFunds()``.
 Else, if the campaign fails, then contributors can take back their donations via the transition ``ClaimBack()``.

-+ **OpenAuction** : A simple open auction contract where bidders can make their bid using ``Bid()``, and the highest and winning bid amount goes to a pre-defined account.
++ **Auction** : A simple open auction contract where bidders can make their bid using ``Bid()``, and the highest and winning bid amount goes to a pre-defined account.
 Bidders who don't win can take back their bid using the transition ``Withdraw()``.
 The organizer of the auction can claim the highest bid by invoking the transition ``AuctionEnd()``.

-+ **FungibleToken** : Fungible token contract that  mimics an ERC20 style fungible token standard.
-De facto standard for tokenised utility tokens.
++ **FungibleToken** : ZRC-2 Fungible token standard contract for creating fungible digital assets such as stablecoins, utility tokens, and loyalty points.

-+ **NonFungible Token** : Non fungible token contract that mimics an ERC721 style NFT token standard for unique tokenised assets.
-Example use case could be in-game items like CryptoKitties.
++ **NonFungible Token** : ZRC-1 Non-fungible token standard contract for creating unique digital assets such as digital collectibles, music records, arts, and domains.

 + **ZilGame** : A two-player game where the goal is to find the closest pre-image of a given SHA256 digest (``puzzle``).
 More formally, given a